You are here

 Scientific evidence refers to quantifiable data and includes: clinical trials in humans; epidemiological evidence; animal studies; and other evidence of biological activity.
 Due to the quantifiable nature of scientific evidence, scientific indications can imply efficacy to health outcomes.

-- A medicine containing turmeric (Curcumae longae rhizoma) has undergone randomised placebo-controlled clinical trials in humans and has been shown to provide a statistical significant decrease in gastrointestinal effects (abdominal pain, discomfort and wind) in this well designed study.
+A medicine containing turmeric (Curcumae longae rhizoma) has undergone randomised placebo-controlled clinical trials in humans and has been shown to provide a statistically significant decrease in symptoms of indigestion (abdominal pain, discomfort and excessive wind) in this well designed study.
 An appropriate indication for this medicine may be:

 Scientific indications are usually supported with data from relevant controlled human clinical trials, or studies.
 These studies may be supplemented by other sources of evidence.
 You may also choose to conduct clinical trials on your medicine.
 For more information on conducting your own clinical trials refer to the National Health and Medical Research Council (NHMRC) website.